Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 3. How To Seal A Concrete Bird Bath

-Firstly, clean off ALL debris, water, and dirt from the bird bath using a brush and cloth.
 This is so that the sealer will adhere to the bird bath surface itself, not the dirt, which will fly away eventually and leave a spot not covered properly.

-Secondly, spray the bird bath sealer on every single little spot on the bird bath, not forgetting the small gaps that may be in your bath.
-Repeat this 2 times over with an hour interval in between!
+Secondly, spray the concrete birdbath sealer on every single little spot on the bird bath, not forgetting the small gaps that may be in your bath.

-Thirdly, after 30 minutes of letting the first 2 layers of sealer cure and harden, apply a 3rd and final topcoat on top of it and let it cure.
 Don’t put any water in it and don’t expose it to the natural surrounds for a few days.
 The smell may still linger for a while.

 Here’s a video on how you can apply a sealer to your bird bath:

-Once that’s all done, then that’s it!
-You’ve successfully sealed your bird bath.
-Make sure to test out the waterproofing by pouring some water into the basin to check, the water should be repelled by the sealant.
+Make sure to test out the waterproofing by pouring some water into the basin to check the sealant should repel the water.

 Related FAQs: